-How to Remove mold from wood and drywall is something every owner should know how to address, because as a homeowner or property manager, mold is one of the last things you want to leave untreated.
+Knowing How to Remove Mold from Wood and Drywall is something every owner should know how to fix.
+As a homeowner or property manager, mold is one of the last problems you would want to leave untreated.

-For these reasons, it’s vital that you know how to remove mold from wood or remove mold from drywall, with proper cleaning methods – or when you need to do full mold remediation, just as soon as you spot this fungus.
+For these reasons, let’s learn how to remove mold from wood or drywall with proper cleaning methods – or, when mold has damaged a property, how to perform mold remediation as soon as you spot this fungus.

-How To Remove Mold From Wood and Drywall:
+How To Remove Mold From Wood or Drywall:

-While there are many different types of mold and every infestation is unique, there are some relatively simple steps you can take to deal with common mold problems.
+While there are many different types of mold, and every infestation is unique, you can take some relatively simple steps to deal with common mold problems.

-The first part of our DIY guide will cover Mold Removal (Cleaning), which addresses minor mold growth on surfaces that can be cleaned without the building material being removed.
+The first part of our DIY guide will cover Mold Removal (Cleaning), which addresses minor mold growth on surfaces that can be cleaned without removing the building material.

 Step 1: Identify the Type of Mold

-One thing you should know before starting in on your mold problem is what kind of mold you’re up against.
-Some molds, such as Aspergillus, can cause damage to your home but are unlikely to cause disease in healthy people.
+Before addressing your mold problem, you should know what kind of mold you’re dealing with.
+Some molds, such as Aspergillus, can damage your home but are unlikely to cause disease in healthy people.

 The Mold you need to be particularly careful about is Black Mold.
 This mold can be toxic and create a variety of health complications.
 Black mold is easily identified by its characteristic black color, as seen in this photo:

-Because black mold is the most critical type of mold, you should prepare for removal as soon as you find it, and for that purpose, this article will predominantly focus on how to remove it.
+Because black mold is the most critical type, you should prepare for removal as soon as you find it.
+This article will predominantly focus on how to remove it.

 Step 2: Identify the “Source of Moisture”

 This is critical.
-Since mold only grows with the presence of moisture, you must first identify the source of the water that is causing the mold to occur.
-Once you have identified the source and eliminated the moisture intrusion, you can begin with Mold Removal.
+Since mold only grows with moisture, you must first identify the source of the water causing the mold to occur.
+Once you have eliminated the moisture intrusion, you can begin Mold Removal.

-If possible, with your conditions, it’s much easier and less expensive to remove mold itself from wood and other materials without actually removing (remediating) the materials from your home.
+With your conditions, removing mold from wood and other materials may be much easier and less expensive without actually removing (remediating) the materials from your home.

-Small-scale mold removal of this type makes all the difference between your mold problem requiring a few chemical treatments and turning it into a full-blown renovation project.
+Small-scale mold removal can make the difference between your mold problem requiring a few chemical treatments and turning it into a full-blown renovation project.

 Check out this short “How To Remove Mold” video – to see these mold removal techniques in action:

-If you’ve determined you do indeed have a mold problem, and have already eliminated the source of moisture intrusion, Here are 4 steps for Cleaning surface Mold before it becomes a significant problem.
+Once you’ve determined you have a mold problem and have eliminated the source of moisture intrusion, here are four steps for cleaning surface mold before it becomes a significant problem.

 “Surface Mold” Removal

-Keep in mind that treating all of your mold growth at once will help to ensure that the mold doesn’t begin to spread again once you’re finished.
-Because If you have mold in one place, there’s a good chance you have it someplace else.
+Treating all your mold growth at once will help ensure the mold doesn’t begin to spread again once you’re finished.
+Because If you have mold in one place, there’s a good chance you have it elsewhere.

 For this step, place a small piece of painter’s tape near but not on each mold spot you locate.
 This will help you quickly identify them later when removing mold in your house.

-If your mold problems are on the Outside of your house – See our article on the Best Vinyl Siding Cleaner you can buy.
+If your mold problems are outside of your house, see our article on the best vinyl siding cleaner you can buy.

 Step 2: Select Mold Cleaning Agent

-There are several options for how to kill mold.
-But take note, using Bleach to kill black mold is a false statement.
-While bleach may inhibit mold growth, Bleach does not kill mold spores.
+There are several options for killing mold.
+But take note: using Bleach to kill black mold is a false statement.
+While bleach may inhibit mold growth, It does not kill mold spores.

-Instead, use one of the DIY combinations of household ingredients we recommend below, or better yet, use any of the many mold-killing chemical sprays such as RMR-86 Instant for sale on Amazon.
-They are pre-mixed mold killers and come with their own spray bottles.
+Instead, use one of the DIY combinations of household ingredients we recommend below, or better yet, use any of the many mold-killing chemical sprays, such as RMR-86 Instant, for sale on Amazon.
+They are pre-mixed mold killers and come with their spray bottles.

 For large-scale mold removal, you can also purchase a gallon Concentrate of Mold Killer, which you mix with water – and use in a garden sprayer.